 Line of Credit for Hotel Lending

 Another option for hotel financing is a business line of credit.
 Business lines of credit work similarly to credit cards.
-There are no restrictions on purchases, the application process is relatively easy, and the qualifications less restrictive than traditional loans, however, a strong credit is still usually required.
+There are no restrictions on purchases, the application process is relatively easy, and the qualifications are less restrictive than traditional loans.
+However, a strong credit is still usually required.

 Equipment Financing for Hotel Lending